Sushi-making co-pilot, Nazarene pastors among Cuba victims

 Two other Global Air flight attendants, Abigail Hernandez and Beatriz Limon, and maintenance worker Marco Antonio Lopez Perez also died.

-Ten married couples who were also Cuban evangelical pastors were returning home to Holguin from a national conference when their plane went down Friday on the outskirts of Havana.
+Ten married couples who were also evangelical pastors were returning home to Holguin from a national conference.
 All died.

 "They were men and women faithful to God, to their families, to their neighbors and to the people," said Rev. Leonel Lopez, the head of Cuba's Nazarene church.

-Lopez said that before leaving on a bus for Havana's airport the group had been animated, singing and praying.
-Some already had children.
+Lopez said that before leaving on a bus for the airport, the group had been animated, singing and praying.
+Some had children.

-"On that plane were 10 couples of pastors.
-20 people.
+"On that plane were pastor 10 couples, 20 people.
 All of the Nazarene Church in the eastern region," confirmed Maite Quesada, a member of the Cuban Council of Churches.

 Oscar Hugo Almaras and Dora Beatriz Cifuentes had long planned for a dream vacation in Cuba in their retirement.

-Almaras, 63, had worked at Citibank, was a fan of Argentina's Estudiantes soccer team and enjoyed exploring new destinations, according to Argentine newspaper La Nacion.
+Almaras, 63, had worked at Citibank, was a fan of Argentina's Estudiantes soccer team and enjoyed exploring new destinations, according to the newspaper La Nacion.

 Cifuentes worked as a nurse in the neonatal unit of the 25 de Mayo hospital, where she was fondly remembered by her former colleagues, with one telling La Nacion "she taught me the ABCs of neonatology."